Compare

 What StrongLifts does well

 The 5x5 method is battle-tested for absolute beginners.
-The app guides you through the same five compound lifts — squat, bench, row, overhead press, deadlift — with simple linear progression: add 5lb every session until you stall.
-Free tier covers the core program; premium runs around $5/mo and unlocks the rest.
+The app guides you through five compound lifts — squat, bench, row, overhead press, deadlift — with the simplest possible progression: add 5lb every session until you stall.
+The core program is free; a Pro tier unlocks the rest.
+For someone with a barbell and zero training history, it's a clean place to start.

 At a glance